 Carnival on Madeira; Portraits of the Parade in Funchal

 The origins of the Madeira Carnival are clear.
-The nation of Brazil - a former colony of the historic European power - is home to the most famous of all of these events, the Carnival of Rio de Janeiro, and many Portuguese regions have adopted the style and extravagant parades of Rio for the streets of their own towns and cities.
-Of these, few are as colourful or exuberant or as friendly, as the island carnival on Madeira.
+Brazil - a former colony of the historic European power - is home to the most famous of all of these events, the Rio de Janeiro Carnival, and many Portuguese regions have adopted the style and extravagant parades of Rio for the streets of their own towns and cities.
+Of these, few are as colourful or as exuberant or friendly, as the island carnival on Madeira.

-All photographs were taken by the author during the week of Carnival in 2011
+All photographs were taken by the author during Carnival Week in 2011

 The Carnival Schedule

 Carnival in Funchal is not a one-day event.
 It starts on the Friday when school children parade in fancy dress.
 Saturday night however, sees the big event, the Allegoric or Main Parade in which hundreds of local people will take part in flamboyant costumes on a succession of organised, decorative floats.
-During Sunday and Monday, and indeed all throughout the week, artistic groups perform impromptu dances and concerts, and musicans can be heard at venues in the town, including in local bars and restaurants.
-But then on the Tuesday afternoon, the second large parade takes place - a very different, much less formalised affair known as Trapalhao, or the Slapstick Parade - and the culmination of this marks the conclusion of the Funchal Carnival.
+During Sunday and Monday, and throughout the rest of the week, artistic groups perform impromptu dances and concerts, and musicans can be heard at venues in the town, including in local restaurants and bars.
+But on Tuesday afternoon, the second large parade takes place - a much less formalised affair known as Trapalhao, or the Slapstick Parade - and the culmination of this marks the conclusion of the Funchal Carnival.